kelvindex/cs124-lab2/design/design.md

 ![](collab-window.png)
 The app also displays which user is currently logged in
 ![](user-info.png)
-Attempted to allow owner to remove collaborators but could not do so in time Interface is a little clunky for small screen, but has heart Also changed up the color scheme a little to make certain actions less scary and collaborators button from which users can manage and view members of the team
+Interface is a little clunky for small screen, but has heart Also changed up the color scheme a little to make certain actions less scary and collaborators button from which users can manage and view members of the team